Runaway Train (Soul Asylum song): Resolved cases

-According to Kaye, 26 missing children were found after being featured in the video.
+According to Kaye, 26 missing children were found after being featured in the video, though a later interview reports that the number was 21.
 In 2006, guitarist Dan Murphy stated in an interview with Pasadena Weekly that some of the cases featured in the video had ended in tragedy: "Some weren't the best scenarios.
 I met a fireman on the East Coast whose daughter was in the end of the video, and he'd been in a bitter custody battle with his wife over her", Murphy said.
 "It turned out the girl hadn't run away, but was killed and buried in her backyard by her mother.
 Then on tour, another girl told us laughingly 'You ruined my life' because she saw herself on the video at her boyfriend's house and it led her being forced back into a bad home situation."

 The UK version of the video featured Vicky Hamilton and Dinah McNicol, who each went missing in 1991.
 Their remains were found in 2007 at a house in Margate.
 Peter Tobin has since been convicted of both murders.

-Also featured in the UK version was Mark Bartley, a runaway who went missing in 1992.
-He was recognized in the video by a man who knew Bartley was staying in the tenant's house below them, but was unaware of his missing status.
-By the time the police arrived, Bartley and the man he was living with were gone.
-It is unknown what happened to him after this.